 In this final season, Mary, Queen of Scots (Adelaide Kane) struggles to find her footing as the Catholic ruler of Protestant Scotland and makes a politically advantageous to Lord Darnley (Will Kemp) who tries to undermine her authority as queen.
 Her rivalry with Elizabeth I of England (Rachel Skarsten) escalates to an outright grudge match.
 Meanwhile back in France, Catherine de Medici (Megan Follows) tries to protect her increasingly unstable son Charles IX (Spencer MacPherson).

 Poor Adelaide Kane is completely out of her depth as Mary, Queen of Scots.
 She is trying to be a dignified and queenly figure but comes across more as an overindulged little girl.
 Rachel Skarsten reads as more of a Regina George style alpha bitch in the role of Elizabeth I than the brilliant and pragmatic politician Elizabeth really was.
-Both are presented as strong, independent women in a man’s world but, in reality, are little more than the bitchy combatants in a girl, soap opera catfight.
+Both are presented as strong, independent women in a man’s world but, in reality, are little more than the bitchy combatants in a soap opera catfight.

 The best performance is given by Megan Follows as Catherine de Medici who is brilliant and steals the show.